Factual/timely/README.md

 (daily) creates a schedule that runs each day at 12:00am.  (test-print-fn 1) returns a function that will print a message.
 The combined scheduled-item will print the message each day at 12:00am.

+Specific start and end times can be optionally defined to ensure a repeated schedule is only valid for a certain time frame.
+This is a feature recognized by the Timely scheduler but does not exist in cron string syntax.

-The following are further examples of the dsl for defining schedules, copied from core.clj:
+The following are further examples of the dsl for defining schedules:

          ;; Each day at 9:20am
          (scheduled-item (daily